handsomefencer/unstoppable/README.md

 $ roro greenfield
 ```

-You should now be able to see the Rails welcome screen upon clicking [http://localhost:3000/](http://localhost:3000/).
+It'll take a few minutes for Docker to download your images, copy your files, and build your application but once finished, you'll see the Rails welcome screen at [http://localhost:3000/](http://localhost:3000/).

 ### Rolling onto an existing app